IrmuunCh/Math-Contest/README.md

-# Math-Contest of Erkhet
+# Math Contest of Erkhet Erdem

-## Rating formula by Irmuun.Ch